tensorflow/tensorboard/tensorboard/examples/plugins/example_basic/README.md

 ## Overview

 You know (and, we hope, love!)
 TensorBoard’s core features!
-However, in every TensorBoard user’s life, there comes a time when you want some cool new visualization that just…doesn’t exist yet.
-That’s what the TensorBoard plugin system is for.
+However, in every TensorBoard user’s life, there comes a time when you want some cool new visualization that just doesn’t exist yet.
+That’s what the plugin system is for.

 This document will explain high level concepts using the example plugin and provide guidelines on plugin authorship.
 To get started with an example, jump to the [Getting Started](#getting-started) section.